 EIO I/O error.

 EBADF fildes is not a valid file descriptor open for writing.

 EINVAL The file is a directory, FIFO, or special file.

 EMFILE The file is mapped copy-on-write by one or more processes.

 EAGAIN The write operation in ftruncate failed due to an enforced write lock on the file.

-If Distribute of the follow ed Services is installed on your system, ftruncate can also fail if one or more ving are true:
+If Distributed Services is installed on your system, ftruncate can also fail if one or more of the following are true:

-{ EDIST The server has blocked new inbound requests.
-EDIST Outbound requests are currently blocked.
-EAGAIN The server is too busy to accept the request.
-ENOMEM Either this node or the server does not have enough memory available to service the request.
+1 EDIST The server has blocked new inbound requests.
+1 EDIST Outbound requests are currently blocked.
+1 EAGAIN The server is too busy to accept the request.
+1 ENOMEM Either this node or the server does not have enough memory available to service the request.
 EBADCONNECT An attempt to use an existing network connection with a remote node failed.